O365/python-o365/README.md

 if not account.is_authenticated:  # will check if there is a token and has not expired
     # ask for a login
+    # console based authentication See Authentication for other flows
     account.authenticate(scopes=scopes)

 # now we are autheticated